 - Contracts (in Czech) with the (future) clients / suppliers, the agreement for the business bank account, sales invoices and expenses.

 - OR: instead of a contract, at least 1 invoice to an EU client (for "VAT-Light" registration only)

 - Accounting up-to-date.
 The accounting of the running year till the date of registration must be in order, so the tax office can evaluate the business activities (only for the "Full VAT" Registration).

 - A multi-page questionnaire as to why the VAT registration is necessary - we fill this in for you (only for voluntary registrations)

 - An introduction letter explaining why the VAT registration is necessary - (only for voluntary registrations)

 Note: Price depends on VAT registration type.
-In case of obligatory VAT registration, the Tax Office will require up-to-date accounting (charged separately)
+VAT-Light: 2000, Full VAT obligatory: 3500, Full VAT voluntary: 5000 (because of additional prepration of documents).
+In case of Full VAT registration, the Tax Office will require up-to-date accounting (charged separately)